-Those who care for poultry work hard to keep mortality as low as possible.
+Those responsible for the health and care of poultry flocks work hard to keep mortality as low as possible.
 When mortality occurs, the best option available is to track and understand the cause and if there are any trends that might indicate a specific health or welfare issue is involved that could be addressed to prevent future negative outcomes.